Niluthpal/AtliQ-Grands---Hotel-EDA/README.md

 3. Categorical Insights: Leveraged heatmaps to visualize the distribution of booking statuses (Checked Out, Cancelled, No Show) across various booking platforms.
 4. Correlation Studies: Explored relationships between key variables—like examining whether longer booking lead times are associated with higher cancellation rates or if longer stays correlate with higher guest
    ratings.
 5. Visual Storytelling: Combined various visualizations to present the data in a way that’s both informative and easy to understand, making the insights accessible at a glance.

+# Insights Generated.

+1. Occupancy rate for Business and Luxury category is 58.2% and 57.7% respectively.
+2. RoomType 2 has highest bookings of 49484 and RoomType4 has lowest bookings of 16602.
+3. Both the hotel category Business and Luxury sees higher bookings in Weekday as compared to Weekend.
+4. Hotel AtliQ Blu has operated 37 times in full occupancy and AtliQ Palace has operated 10 times in full occupancy which is lowest.
+5. Across every hotel revenue realized is between 85 - 90 % of the revenue genrated.
+6. AtliQ Palace has the highest revenue leakeage of 52.83M due to cancellations.
+7. The average booking lead time for Luxury and Business category is 2 and 4 days respectively.
+8. AtliQ Blue hotel has highest average rating of 3.8 and AtliQ Seasons hotel has lowest average rating of 3.1.